Free tool

 Generate custom QR codes for URLs, text, WiFi, email, phone numbers, and contact cards.
-Choose your colours, size, and error correction level.
+Choose your colours, size, and error correction.
 Download as PNG or SVG.
-No sign-up, no ads, no tracking.

 #000000